 In addition, in September 2010, Peterson donated HK$3 million to the University of Hong Kong.
 The donation is dedicated to the Department of Microbiology to support the research activities undertaken by Professor K Y Yuen.
 Well known as an expert specialist in infectious disease, Professor K Y Yuen played a key role in fighting the outbreak of Severe Acute Respiratory Syndrome (SARS) in Hong Kong in 2003.

-Up to November 2015, Peterson has donated RMB15 million for the construction of a Buddhist temple at Dong Hu Ping Cun near Shaoguan city in Guangdong province.
-A temple was originally built there in AD 630, but was unfortunately destroyed during the Cultural Revolution, leaving the area without a Buddhist temple.
-To help develop Buddhism in the area and to improve facilities for worshippers, Peterson has committed to donate this sum of money to build a new temple at this historic site.
-The temple is expected to be completed in 2016.
+As of November 2017, Peterson has donated approximately RMB 25 million for the construction of a Buddhist temple at Dong Hu Ping Cun near Shaoguan city in Guangdong province.
+The temple was originally built in AD 630, but was unfortunately destroyed during the Cultural Revolution, leaving the area without a Buddhist temple.
+To help promote Buddhism in the area and to improve facilities for worshippers, Peterson has committed to construct a new temple at this historical site, the consecration ceremony of the temple was held in September 2017.

 Light Be is a social venture created to address the housing needs of underprivileged families in Hong Kong using private resources.
 The project aims to provide housing for single-parent families at an affordable rent for a maximum of three years.
 In 2015, the Peterson offered two of its units for this project, hoping to support society not only through monetary contributions but also by using its resources.
 Peterson plans to contribute more units in the future should suitable opportunities arise.